The Wind-Up Bird Chronicle: Plot summary

 "The Birdcatcher", the third, final, and lengthiest part, ties up most loose ends while introducing a few new characters.
 The well-dressed woman Toru met while people-watching is revealed to be Nutmeg, whom he sees again when he reverts to people-watching.
-She hires him to relieve clients, middle-aged or older women, of some kind of inner turmoil that develops inside of them.
+She hires him to relieve clients, middle-aged or older women, of some kind of inner turmoil that develops inside them.
 The blue mark is involved in this somehow, though its power is never fully explained.
 In return, Toru receives pay and partial possession of the abandoned house that had been purchased to resell by some property agency.
 Cinnamon, Nutmeg's son, maintains the house and refits the well with a ladder and pulley to open and close the well cap from the bottom.
 Toru periodically goes to the bottom of the well to think and attempt to revisit the hotel room.
 The cat, who has been hardly mentioned following Kumiko's disappearance, shows up at Toru's home after nearly a year of being missing.
 Toru discusses Kumiko's disappearance with Noboru directly and indirectly (through his agent Ushikawa) and eventually arranges for a talk with her through the Internet, using her recollection of the jellyfish date as a means to verify her identity.
 Finally, Toru is able to travel to the hotel room from the well and confronts the woman, realizing that she is Kumiko and breaking the spell.
 It is revealed in this reality that Noboru has been beaten into a coma by a bat, with the assailant described to look just like Toru.
 An unknown man enters the hotel room and attacks Toru, the intruder, with a knife.
 Toru fights back with the bat and kills the man, before escaping back to the well.
 In the well, bruised and unable to move, Toru passes out after the well fills with water.
 Cinnamon saves him, and some days later Nutmeg notifies him that in this reality Noboru had a stroke and is now in a coma.
 Kumiko sends him a message on the computer to let him know she is alright but intends to kill Noboru by pulling the plug on the life support.
 She reveals that she did not cheat on Toru with just one man, but in fact there were several.
 Noboru's obsession with their middle sister, continued with Kumiko, triggered sex addiction in her until Noboru stepped in.
 Subsequently, in a discussion between Toru and May, Toru says Kumiko was successful in killing Noboru and is now serving time in jail after admitting the deed — time of her own volition, because she is waiting for the media circus to end so neither she nor Toru are targeted.
 Toru says that he will wait for her, and bids May goodbye.